SenithVijayantha/ticktick-clone/README.md

 # ticktick-clone
 A clone of https://ticktick.com/

-View the live version at https://ticktick-clone.netlify.app/
+View the live version at [ticktick clone](https://ticktick-clone.netlify.app/)